KURINGA THEATRE OF THE OPPRESSED QUALIFICATION PROGRAMME

 Roots and Wings III – Praxis Kuringa

-Available for participants from Groups A, B, C, D, E, F and G
+Available for participants from Groups A, B, C, D, E, F, G, H, J and L

 Seminar (theory-practice) and Laboratory of Dramaturgy